-We are a full service, vertically integrated, self-administered and self-managed Maryland corporation focused on the acquisition, ownership and management of single and multi-tenant Class B industrial properties, including distribution centers, warehouses and light industrial properties, primarily located in secondary and select primary markets across the United States.
-As of March 31, 2019, the company portfolio consisted of 56 industrial properties located in ten states with an aggregate of approximately 12 million rentable square feet.
-The company portfolio was 94.5% leased to 181 different tenants as of March 31, 2019.
+We are a full service, vertically integrated, self-administered and self-managed Maryland corporation focused on the acquisition, ownership and management of single- and multi-tenant Class B industrial properties, including distribution centers, warehouses and light industrial properties, primarily located in secondary and select primary markets across the United States.
+As of June 30, 2019, our portfolio consisted of 57 industrial properties located in ten states with an aggregate of approximately 12.5 million rentable square feet.
+Our portfolio was 96.1% leased to 182 different tenants as of June 30, 2019.
+Between July 1, 2019 and August 30, 2019, we acquired 15 industrial properties totaling approximately 2.4 million square feet for an aggregate purchase price of approximately \$96.0 million.
+See "- Recent Developments."